Listen to this article here

 Eric Harris and Dylan Klebold, the gunman, had been bullied for several years prior to the massacre.
 Many speculate that bullying is what led to their horrific actions at Columbine High School, actions that would change a nation.

 Isaiah and his friend Michelle were also the targets of high school bullying.
 They, however, took a different approach — by reporting to school officials.

 A Columbine survivor, Nathan Vanderau, said that Eric Harris and Dylan Klebold were picked on constantly, stating that a “cup of fecal matter was thrown at them,” and male students regularly called them “queers and faggots.”

 Chad Laughlin, another survivor said that, “a lot of the tension in the school came from the class above us…There were people fearful of walking by a table where you knew you didn’t belong, stuff like that.
 Certain groups certainly got preferential treatment across the board.”

 The last words that Isaiah Sholes heard were racial taunts and slurs from Eric Harris and Dylan Klebold, stamping the vicious cycle of bullying.

 Liz Lancaster, a student who was in the library on the day of the massacre, lost to friends in the Columbine school shooting.
 Lancaster said that the path to healing is forgives.

 “Early on, I decided to forgive the shooters.
 That was an important step for me and it really has brought me peace.
 The world is troubled.
-It can be a very scary place, but I constantly try to teach my children to look for the good, to be kind to everyone and to be happy with who they are,” she wrote in a recent blog posted by Education Post.
+It can be a very scary place, but I constantly try to teach my children to look for the good, to be kind to everyone and to be happy with who they are,” she writes in a recent blog on Education Post.

 “My experience that day taught me to be less judgemental,” she explained.
 “I try to keep my heart open to everybody, to have compassion to all, no matter what they look like or their situation,” lessons that we all could use.